Review – Joby UltraFit Sling Strap

 As a result, we started using the Joby UltraFit Sling Strap a few years ago and wow, it really does make a huge difference.
 The camera now goes over the shoulder and hangs securely to the side of your body.
 It has a small locking clip that will allow you to depress which will keep the camera tight against your body instead of swinging around.
 When wanting to take a shot just lift the locking clip and the camera seamlessly slides up to eye level and you’re ready to go.
 For those of you who are a little paranoid about the connection at the bottom of the camera, we suggest you purchase the Pro version which includes a Camera Tether connecting the camera to the strap for that extra peace of mind.

-There are quite a few brands on the market however we have found the Joby brand to be quite cheap yet well made.
-The more expensive brands seem to have more padding around the shoulder areas which would possibly be a little more comfortable however we’re sure you could probably modify the Joby strap should this be required.
-There’s also offers a model for Males & Females.
-We strongly recommend this product as it will take the strain off your neck over long periods of time and certainly save you a visit to the Physio or Chiro with neck problems.
+There are quite a few brands on the market however we have found the Joby brand to be quite cheap yet well-made.
+The more expensive brands seem to have more padding around the shoulder areas which would possibly be a little more comfortable, however, we’re sure you could probably modify the Joby strap should this be required.
+There’s also a model for Men & Women.
+We highly recommend this product as it will take the strain off your neck over long periods of time and certainly save you a visit to the Physio or Chiro with neck problems.

 We posted this review a few years ago, and although we absolutely love this strap there were a couple of negatives that swayed us towards the Peak Design Slide camera straps.

 - Over the long term, they are not as well made as we expected.
 Parts of the strap that are glued down started to separate.
-They now also make the Joby Pro Sling Strap which may be better quality however we have not tested this strap.
-See the video below.
+They now also make the Joby Pro Sling Strap which may be better quality, however, we have not tested this strap.